-The reality of social distancing and working from home has created a climate that may not seem conducive to new employee engagement initiatives.
+The reality of working from home has created a climate that may not seem conducive to introducing new employee engagement initiatives.
 Whilst this is the case for some plans, now is not the time to put your employee engagement strategy on the backburner.
 In fact, it is at times like these that your employees need you to engage with them more than ever.

-Keeping your employees engaged with their work and the company as a whole, means that you will need to implement new initiatives for employee engagement.
-In this blog we take a look at exactly what is employee engagement and identify five initiatives to implement now.
+Recent research by Forbes revealed that one in five remote workers feel isolated and lack a sense of belonging.
+If you’re going to keep your remote employees engaged with their work and the company as a whole, it’s clear that some new initiatives for employee engagement are required.
+In this blog, we take a look at exactly what is employee engagement and identify seven initiatives to implement now.

 Employee engagement is the act of creating an environment where your employees feel able to perform their best work.
-This environment goes further than simply the physical space that your employees inhabit, it also requires that you introduce initiatives that support communication, interaction and mental wellbeing.
+This environment goes beyond simply the physical space your employees inhabit; it also requires that you introduce initiatives that support communication, interaction and mental wellbeing.

 Implementing employee engagement ideas whilst your team is working remotely is essential to maintaining organisational engagement.
 However, identifying initiatives that can be introduced without face-to-face interaction can seem like more of a challenge.

-Utilising the initiatives that we have outlined below, will help you to improve the engagement levels of your employees, both with your company and their work.
+Utilising the initiatives outlined below will help you improve your employees’ engagement levels, both with your company and their work.

 #1 Keep communication open